pwittchen/ReactiveNetwork/README.md

 Library is compatible with RxJava 1.0.+ and RxAndroid 1.0.+ and uses them under the hood.

-min sdk version = 9
+min android sdk version = 9

 Contents
 --------